ashleyblawas/respdetect/paper/paper.md

 # Acknowledgements

 I would like to acknowledge Drs.
 Doug Nowacek and Andy Read for their support of this tool development, the Duke Superpod for project feedback and recommendations, Dr. Jeanne Shearer for pre-processing the short-finned pilot whale record used for testing, and Dr. Dave Haas, PMC-BS, and Socioambiental Consultores Ltd. for sharing and pre-processing the humpback whales record used for testing.
 This work was supported by the Duke University Marine Laboratory.
-Data was collected under NOAA Permits 14241 and 14809 and approved by the Institutional Animal Care and Use Committee of Duke University.
+Data was collected under NOAA Permits 14241 and 14809 and IBAMA Permits and approved by the Institutional Animal Care and Use Committee of Duke University.

 # References